Placeholder-Software/Dissonance/docs/Tutorials/Custom-Networking.md

 }
 ```

-If you need to do any other setup work for your network system, you may need to override the `Initialize` method.
+If you need to do any other setup work for your network system you can override the `Initialize` method.

 ```csharp
 protected override void Initialize()